 We were informed by the Ohio EPA that a significant deficiency had been identified on February 25, 2022.
 This significant deficiency is regarding the Downtown (Mustang) water tower.
 A 2015 inspection indicated that interior and exterior coatings had failed and were no longer functioning to protect the steel.
-We are implementing the corrective action plan which is to demolish the existing tower and install three pressure reducing valves by the end of year 2024 as prescribed by the Ohio EPA.
-The village is currently on schedule with these repairs.
+We completed the corrective action plan which was to demolish the existing tower and install three pressure reducing valves by the end of year 2024 as prescribed by the Ohio EPA.
+The work has been completed.